Home

 These review metrics—qualitative and quantitative in nature—include mid-degree assessments of each ministerial student, annual reviews of ordination candidates, and regular evaluations of summative work in comprehensive examinations, theses, and integration seminar projects.
 We also use satisfaction indicators such as course evaluations, student and alumni surveys, and interviews.
 This information is used by the faculty and administration not only to assess student achievement but also to assess and modify the curricular and formation programs of the School.

 In exit surveys and alumni interviews, 100% of students agreed that their degree program had prepared them well for future work or study.
+Our placement data over a five-year period is as follows:

 - 99% of all graduates found employment or went to further study within a year of graduation.